Fuzzy Dark Matter and the Impact of Core--Halo Diversity on Its Particle Mass Constraints: Introduction

-In this work, we examine how allowing for such diversity, together with including fourth-order LOS velocity moments in the Jeans analysis, affects the constraints on the FDM particle mass inferred from the internal kinematics of Milky Way dwarf spheroidal galaxies.
-By marginalizing over a broad family of CHR consistent with cosmological simulations, we aim to provide a physically motivated estimate of the allowed range of $m_\psi$.\footnote{While this work focuses on the impact of CHR diversity and the inclusion of fourth-order velocity moments in the Jeans analysis, another study by some of the authors, developed in parallel, explores additional assumptions entering the dynamical modeling, such as prior choices and alternative parametrizations of the halo density profile~\citet{Horigome2026}.
+In this work, we examine how allowing for such diversity, together with including fourth-order LOS velocity moments in the Jeans analysis, affects the constraints on the FDM particle mass inferred from the internal kinematics of Milky Way dSphs.
+By marginalizing over a broad family of CHR consistent with cosmological simulations, we aim to provide a physically motivated estimate of the allowed range of $m_\psi$.\footnote{While this work focuses on the impact of CHR diversity and the inclusion of fourth-order velocity moments in the Jeans analysis, another study by some of the authors, developed in parallel, explores additional assumptions entering the dynamical modeling, such as prior choices and alternative parameterizations of the halo density profile \citep{Horigome2026}.
 Taken together, these works aim to systematically assess the robustness of the inferred constraints on $m_\psi$ within this class of kinematical analyses.}

 This paper is organized as follows.
-In Section~\ref{Sec:Model}, we describe the FDM halo model adopted in this work, including the soliton and Navaro-Frenk-White (NFW) density profile and its scaling relations.
+In Section~\ref{Sec:Model}, we describe the FDM halo model adopted in this work, including the soliton and Navaro--Frenk--White (NFW) density profile and scaling relations in FDM cosmology.
 Section~\ref{Sec:DataAnalysis} presents the dwarf galaxy sample, the kinematic data, and the analysis methodology.
 In Section~\ref{Sec:Results}, we present the resulting constraints on the FDM particle mass.
 Section~\ref{Sec:Discussion} discusses these results and compares them with constraints from other independent probes.
 Finally, Section~\ref{Sec:Conclusions} summarizes our conclusions.